Bachelor of Songwriting & Music ProductionSHOWCASE YOUR VOICE IN THE MUSIC INDUSTRY

 YOUR CAREER IN SONGWRITING BEGINS NOW

-Master your craft in the styles you love, recording your songs and music productions in small and large studio environments.
+An opportunity to master your craft in the styles you love, recording your songs and music productions in small and large studio environments.

 Tools & Software